-The Exchange does not warrant and holds no responsibility for the veracity of the facts and representations contained in all corporate disclosures, including financial reports.
-All data contained herein are prepared and submitted by the disclosing party to the Exchange, and are disseminated solely for purposes of information.
-Any questions on the data contained herein should be addressed directly to the Corporate Information Officer of the disclosing party.
+Title of Each Class Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding Common 2,708,500,714 3.
+Are any or all of r egistrant's securities listed on a Stock Exchange?
+Yes No If yes, state the na me of such stock exchange and the classes of securities listed therein: Philippine Stoc • losures, including financia ant and holds no responsibility for the veracity of the facts and representations contained in all corp I reports.
+All data contained herein are prepared and submitted by the disclosing party to the Exchor purposes of information.
+Any questions on the data contained herein should be addressed dire the Corporate Information Officer of the disclosing party.